ShadyShawkat/CST8257-ASM-Project/README.md

 # CST8257 Final Project

+## FOLDER SETUP
+On this project, we are assuming that the entire website is put in its folder inside the XAMPP htdocs folder.
+Example: C:\XAMPP\htdocs\ASM where ASM is the folder for the project.
+We also took into consideration if the website is just in htdocs.

 ## PHP ENVIRONMENT SETUP ##
 1. Since has file uploads, make sure to set the **file_uploads** line is set to **on** in your **php.ini**.